-XM Radio Display Messages
+XM Radio Display Messages "LOADING" - XM is loading the audio or program information.

-- "LOADING" XM is loading the audio or program information. - "OFF AIR" The channel currently selected is no longer broadcasting. - "UPDATING" The encryption code is being updated.
+"OFF AIR" - The channel currently selected is no longer broadcasting.

+"UPDATING" - The encryption code is being updated.
 Wait until the encryption code is fully updated.
 Channels 0 and 1 should still work normally.

-- "NO SIGNAL" The signal is currently too weak.
-Move the vehicle to an area away from tall buildings, and with an unobstructed view of the southern horizon. - "---" The selected channel number does not exist or is not part of your subscription. - "NO INFO" This channel has no artist or title information at this time. - "ANTENNA" There is a problem with the XM antenna.
+"NO SIGNAL" - The signal is currently too weak.
+Move the vehicle to an area away from tall buildings, and with an unobstructed view of the southern horizon.

+"----" - The selected channel number does not exist or is not part of your subscription.

+"NO INFO" - The selected channel has no artist or title information at this time.

+"ANTENNA" - There is a problem with the XM antenna.
 Please consult your dealer.